VictosVertex/asp-lsp/editors/vscode/README.md

 ### **Hover**
 In order to use the `hover` feature for predicates one first has to write `doc strings` that provide the wanted information.
 #### Doc Strings
 To define a `doc string` for a predicate, first a multi-line comment using `%*` and `*%` has to be created.
 The first content of the comment has to be a `#` followed by the predicate's full signature (including the dot!).
 It is advised to follow the signature with a general description of the predicate.
-Lastly `#parameters` on a single line opens up the parameter descriptions.
-Each parameters is described by their name followed by `:` and a description.
+Lastly `#parameters` (or a valid markdown header for `Parameters`) on a single line opens up the parameter descriptions.
+Each parameter is described by their name followed by `:` and a description.

 - A full example may look as follows:
     ```